Nine-H/stopclock/README.md

 #StopClock
-The only clock app that's right twice a day!
+The only clock app that's right twice a day! coded for elementary OS!

 ###about
 Stopclock is one of those tools that just should have been built in, but I'm glad it wasn't because I plan to make hot $$$ flogging it in appcenter.